TRaSH-Guides/Guides/docs/Sonarr/V3/Sonarr-Release-Profile-RegEx.md

     ![!rp-release-profile-block-season-su](images/rp-release-profile-block-season-su.png)

     !!! note
-        Theirs a [script](/NZBGet/scripts/#wtfnzb-renamer){:target="_blank"} for NZBGet that sometimes could help but it seems it doesn't always work.
+        Theirs a [script](/NZBGet/scripts/#wtfnzb-renamer){:target="_blank" rel="noopener noreferrer"} for NZBGet that sometimes could help but it seems it doesn't always work.
 It also seems theirs a work around for SABnzbd but i can't confirm being i'm not using Sab.

 ------